aziele/ICTV-TaxonomyChallenge-Vclust/README.md

 # ICTV-TaxonomyChallenge-Vclust

 This repository contains the results and reproducibility code for applying [Vclust](https://github.com/refresh-bio/vclust) to the [ICTV Taxonomy Challenge](https://ictv-vbeg.github.io/ICTV-TaxonomyChallenge/).
 Vclust classified ~79% of the challenge contigs to species or genus ranks based on nucleotide sequence identity.
-Contigs with nucleotide identities below the genus-level threshold were excluded, as Vclust is designed to provide taxonomic annotations only at the genus and species ranks.
+Contigs with nucleotide identities below the genus-level threshold were excluded, as Vclust is designed to provide taxonomic annotations only down to the genus and species ranks.
 Excluded contigs were not assigned speculative higher taxonomic levels.

 Results are available in **[results/vclust_results.tsv](./results/vclust_results.tsv)**.